Capped Income Drawdown

 The Retirement Booster is an enhancement to the value of the Policy.
 The amount of the enhancement depends on the amount of income taken from your Flexi Access Drawdown pot, your Vitality status and the value of the Policy invested in eligible funds.

 A separate document that explains the Retirement Booster that can apply to your plan.
 It contains the rates of the Retirement Booster and an example of how the amount is calculated and added.

 A payment into your plan that represents the value of another plan you hold with a different provider.

 By opening one of our VitalityInvest plans, you’ll automatically qualify for the Vitality Select version of the healthy living programme.
 Earn Vitality points by doing health checks, tracking your daily steps and looking after yourself.
 By getting more points, you’ll increase your Vitality status.
 The higher your status, the lower the product charge you pay.

 For a full list of partners and rewards available, visit vitality.co.uk/investments/partners-and-discounts/

 Unit linked funds operated by VitalityInvest.

 Your Vitality status is a measure of how much you’ve done to look after your health, and we give you points for doing healthy things.
 The points count towards your Vitality Status.
 As you earn points, your Vitality status increases - everyone starts with Bronze.
 There are four statuses to work towards: Bronze, Silver, Gold and Platinum.
-We work out your Vitality Status using the activities you’ve recorded between each Policy Year.
+We work out your Vitality Status using the activities you’ve recorded between each Plan Year.